Key Man Insurance Tax Treatment

 Who is a key employee?

-A key employee can be any individual within the company whose skills, knowledge or experience are integral to the businesses success.
-For example, a key employee could be a director, sales manager, head of marketing, software developer or systems programmer that would cause a detrimental effect to the business should they pass away or become critically ill.
+The key people in your team can be any individual within the company whose skills, knowledge or experience are integral to the businesses success.
+For example, a key employee could be a director, sales manager, head of marketing, software developer or systems programmer that would cause a detrimental effect to the business should they pass away or become critically or terminally ill.

 Is key man insurance tax-deductible?